Renovations and additions

 - Install a solar or energy efficient hot water service (see Hot water service).

 - Improve natural daylighting by removing or pruning plants that obstruct light and adding skylights or daylight tubes (see Lighting).

 - Replace low efficiency lighting with LED or other efficient lighting (see Lighting).

-- Install smart metering and control systems when rewiring (see Smart meters, in-home displays and smart appliances; Home automation).
+- Install smart metering and control systems when rewiring (see Smart meters, displays and appliances; Home automation).

-- Choose the highest energy star rating when replacing appliances (see Appliances; Home entertainment equipment and home office equipment).
+- Choose the highest energy star rating when replacing appliances (see Appliances; Home entertainment and office equipment).